erikemueller/final-project-Mueller-Chandra/README.md

 The maps produced are:

-1. *map1.png*: This is a map of every attack that occurred from 1970 to 2008 and is color coded by attack type.
+1. *map1.png*: This is a map of every attack that occurred in 2008 and is color coded by attack type.
 It is over a map of the world.
 This map uses world borders as they were in 2008.

 [![map1](https://github.com/erikemueller/final-project-Mueller-Chandra/blob/master/map1.png)](#features)

-2. *map2.png*: This is a map of every attack that occurred from 1970 to 2008 and is color coded by regime type.
+2. *map2.png*:This is a map of every attack that occurred in 2008 and is color coded by regime type of the nation in which it occurred.
 It is over a map of the world.
 This map uses world borders as they were in 2008.

 [![map2](https://github.com/erikemueller/final-project-Mueller-Chandra/blob/master/map2.png)](#features)

-3. *map3.png*: This is a map of every attack that occurred in 2008 and is color coded by attack type.
+3. *map3.png*: This is a map of every attack that occurred from 1970 to 2008 and is color coded by attack type.
 It is over a map of the world.
 This map uses world borders as they were in 2008.

 [![map3](https://github.com/erikemueller/final-project-Mueller-Chandra/blob/master/map3.png)](#features)

-4. *map4.png*: This is a map of every attack that occurred in 2008 and is color coded by regime type of the nation in which it occurred.
+4. *map4.png*: This is a map of every attack that occurred from 1970 to 2008 and is color coded by regime type.
 It is over a map of the world.
 This map uses world borders as they were in 2008.

 [![map4](https://github.com/erikemueller/final-project-Mueller-Chandra/blob/master/map4.png)](#features)